-Day 730: THE END
+Day 730: The End.

 Today is my 25th birthday, and this is it.
 Day 730.
 Two years of daily blogging in a row, nonstop.
 I made it!